The Human Truth Foundation

 Life Expectancy79.27yrs (2017)2

 Strict Wahabi Islam serves as an impenetrable barrier against progress.
 Qatar is amongst the worst places in the world at ensuring human rights and freedom, and it has severe cultural issues when it comes to tolerance and equality.
-Qatar does better than average in commentary in Human Rights Watch reports3.
-When it comes to most other metrics, Qatar does not do well.
-It does worse than average for supporting press freedom4 (still good for Asia), supporting personal, civil & economic freedoms5, speed of uptake of HR treaties6, opposing gender inequality7, its nominal commitment to Human Rights8 and in freethought9.
-It sits amongst the bottom 20 in its success in fighting anti-semitic prejudice10 and in LGBT equality11 (amongst the lowest in Asia).
-And finally, it is second-from-the-bottom when it comes to the rate of gender bias (from 7 indicators)12.
-There is widespread and serious "legal, cultural, and institutional discrimination against, women and girls, LGBTI+ people, non-Qatari nationals, certain local tribes, and other minorities"13.
-Hundreds of preventable deaths annually may be attributable to poor labour protection law14.
-Progress is not helped by the fact that the richest 1% hold 29% of the country's entire income15.
+Qatar does better than average in terms of opposing gender inequality3, commentary in Human Rights Watch reports4 and in supporting press freedom5.
+However Qatar performs less well in most areas.
+It does worse than average when it comes to combatting modern slavery6, its average Freedom in the World rating, its nominal commitment to Human Rights7 and in freethought8.
+It falls into the worst-performing 20 for its success in fighting anti-semitic prejudice9 and in LGBT equality in the 2020s10.
+And finally, it is second-from-the-bottom in the rate of gender bias (from 7 indicators)11.
+There is widespread and serious "legal, cultural, and institutional discrimination against, women and girls, LGBTI+ people, non-Qatari nationals, certain local tribes, and other minorities"12.
+Hundreds of preventable deaths annually may be attributable to poor labour protection law13.
+Progress is not helped by the fact that the richest 1% hold 29% of the country's entire income14.

 1. Qatar's Human Rights, Equality & Tolerance